Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 11. Click the *Ship-to country* drop-down list and select the country where the shipment is to be sent to.

 12. Enter the applicable priority value in the *Priority* field.
 This field is mandatory.

-    > [Info] The priority value is used by the system to determine the packaging type to be used for a shipment when the criteria of two or more packaging types match.
-The priority value becomes then the decisive criterion.
+    > [Info] The priority value is used by the system to determine the packaging type for a shipment when the criteria of two or more packaging types match.
+The priority value then becomes the decisive criterion.
 In the priority scale, the lower the number, the higher the priority, that is, priority 1 is higher than priority 4.

 13. Enter the applicable information in the *Additional services (shipping method)* field.
 Both letters and numbers can be entered.